 M&Ms 400 g

 Allow the butter to soften so it's easy to mix in the sugars.
-My favorite method is to remove the sticks from the box, but leave the wrapper on each stick, and place them upright on a plate in the oven, and then fire up the oven for 90 seconds or so; then let the butter sit for a few hours.
+My favorite method is to take your largest mixing bowl, the one you'll be using for the cookie dough.
+Remove the sticks (and the half stick) from their wrappers and place them in the bowl.
+Place this bowl in the oven and fire up the oven for about 115 seconds.
+(Adjust the 115 seconds through your own experience.)
+Then turn off the oven and let the butter sit for a few hours.

 Mix dry ingredients together.
 Set aside.

 Into that, mix the eggs and vanilla.
 Then mix in the dry ingredients.

 Grind the oats with a miniature food processor.
 Once upon a time, I tried using store-bought oat flour instead.
 But after baking, cookie texture was all wrong.

 Moment of truth.
 Do you mix in the oats with the hand mixer, or with your hands?
 I've found several hand mixers whose packaging announced that they were strong enough for oatmeal cookies.
 Lies, most of the time.
 Try it and see.
 Mix in the oats with your hand mixer if you dare.
 Otherwise use your fingers.
 I've ruined a couple of hand mixers this way.